WELCOME to OZTREASURE

 my shipwreck treasure hunting and my painting 'Dragon Drowning' were in 2015 mentioned in Holland Focus Magazine with a whole lot about my diving on the Gilt Dragon.

-TIPS FOR WOULD BE TREASURE HUNTERS
+TIPS FOR ASPIRING TREASURE HUNTERS

-*The best way to make a small fortune is to start with a large one!
+* The best way to make a small fortune is to start with a large one.

-*Do your own research!
+* Conduct your own research!

 THE RIGHT PLACE AT THE RIGHT TIME